kwasniew/hyperbook/README.md

 Afterwards it can replay traffic much faster than the original API.
 * inject fake implementation of all effects and subscriptions you want to replace.
 The trick is to move all effects and subscriptions to the entry point of your application.
-In production you can start your app with real dependencies:
+In production you can start your app with real effects/subscriptions:
 ```javascript
 import { start } from "./App.js";
 import { Http } from "./web_modules/hyperapp-fx.js";